 Entering the bullring

 Another way to enjoy the party is to purchase a seat inside the bullring & wait for the bulls to come to you.
 Bands play music for waiting spectators, people start doing the wave & a “kiss cam” encourages couples to have fun.
 As people begin to flood inside, the bulls come immediately after.
 Bulls & steers are sent to holding stables while crowds cheer on.
 Finally a smaller animal is let loose inside the arena (with horns covered) so runners can pretend to be toreros.
-All in good fun, lots of people get tossed around & tipped over, but I’ve never seen a serious injury happen.
+All in good fun, lots of people get tossed around & tipped over, but I’ve never seen any serious injury.

 Everyone watches the zip cam replay on national television to see the entire run… as well as a few seconds of international fame.
 Injuries & falls tend to get overanalyzed, but it’s the only way to see the run from beginning to end.